• Skip to primary navigation

 Consumers often think of electricity as a given.
 It’s just there.
 However, electricity is a commodity.
 Its prices rise and fall due to supply, demand, and economic factors, just as the prices of stocks and other investments rise and fall.

 The price of electricity changes constantly, on a second-by-second basis.
 In Ontario, the electricity market is overseen by the Independent Electricity System Operator (IESO).
-The IESO essentially keeps the market organized, making sure that sales of electricity are properly sorted according to cost, so that buyers can easily purchase the cheapest available electricity.
+The IESO essentially keeps the market organized, making sure that sales of electricity are properly sorted according to cost so that buyers can easily purchase the cheapest available electricity.

 The point at which buyers and sellers agree on a price is referred to as the Market Clearing Price (MCP), which is updated every five minutes.
 Every hour, the previous 12 MCPs are averaged together to calculate the Hourly Ontario Energy Price (HOEP).